A Schwartz-type Space for the $\left(k,\frac{2}{n}\right)-$Generalized Fourier Transform: Density in

 We recall that a family $(\varphi_r)_{r>0}$ is called an approximate identity if and only if it satisfies: \begin{itemize} \item[(a)] $\varphi_r\in L^1(d\mu_{k,n})$ for all $r>0$; \item[(b)] $\displaystyle \int_{\mathbb{R}}\varphi_r(x)\,d\mu_{k,n}(x)=1$ for every $r>0$; \item[(c)] For any $\delta>0$,

 \end{itemize}

-One method to construct an approximate identity is similar to the construction considered by the second author in collaboration with Ben Sa\"id in \cite{BeNe2}.
-Namely, by choosing a non-negative function $\varphi\in L^1(d\mu_{k,n})$ satisfying
+One way to construct an approximate identity is similar to the construction considered by the second author in collaboration with Ben Sa\"id in \cite{BeNe2}.
+Namely, we choose non-negative function $\varphi\in L^1(d\mu_{k,n})$ satisfying